tfausak/tfausak.github.io/_posts/2012-06-28-encouraging-referrals-with-free-apps.md

 magic on the back end.
 It's not terribly complicated, but I think it's a pretty novel referral program.
 Here's how it works:

-After the user selects the contacts they want to share with, their email addresses are uploaded to our server.
+After the user selects some email addresses, they're uploaded to our server.
 We hash them, store them for later, and send back a shareable URL.

 When any of the recipients go to the URL their friend sent them, we note that they opened it and send them along to the Play Store.
-Nothing interesting happens at this step, but it allows us to effectively track users throughout the process.
+Nothing interesting happens at this step, but it allows us to track the effectiveness of our referral campaign.

 Then they download and install the Sandbox.
 Running it logs them in, at which point we hash their email and check for any referrals to redeem.
 If there is one, we mark it as used and pick an app they don't have already.
-(If they already have all the apps we've got, we apologize in an email.)
+(If they already have all the apps we've got, we can't do anything so we send an apology email.)

 Now we know a referral has been completed and we've picked a new app for both people to get.
-We need to get it to them!
-So we pass the baton to [Urban Airship][4], who sends a push notification to both devies.
+We need to get it to them, so we send a push notification through [Urban Airship][4] to both devies.

 ## Privacy